03difoha/AppsFromScratch/sessions/02/README.md

 Imagine that there is an **invisible box** around *every* HTML element.

-Your browser likes to put code into boxes, boxes inside boxes inside boxes inside boxes...
+Your browser likes to put code into boxes, boxes inside boxes inside boxes...

 Each HTML box has: